ryanpcmcquen/obsidian-javascript-init/README.md

-## Obsidian Custom JavaScript
+## Obsidian JavaScript Init

-Run custom JavaScript in Obsidian.
+Run JavaScript when Obsidian loads, or any other time.

 ### Manually installing the plugin

--   Copy over `main.js` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-custom-javascript/`.
+-   Copy over `main.js` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-javascript-init/`.